ChaseHaley/region-wrapper/README.md

 4. The selected code will be wrapped in `#region` and `#endregion` comments.

 The tree view in the Activity Bar will automatically update to reflect the current regions in each file.

-## Known Issues

-Please report any bugs or feature requests in the [GitHub issues](https://github.com/swssr/region-wrapper.git/issues) for this project.

-## Release Notes

-### 1.0.0

-Initial release of Region Folding Extension for VS Code.